-- (1) Quasi-Judicial Amendments and Standards for Making Decisions. - (a) A recommendation or a decision to approve, approve with conditions, or to deny an application for a quasi-judicial amendment shall be based on all of the following standards. - (i) The applicable comprehensive plan policies and map designation; and that the change will not adversely affect the health, safety, and welfare of the community; and - (ii) The applicable Oregon Statewide Planning Goals adopted under ORS Chapter 197, until acknowledgment of the comprehensive plan and ordinances; and - (iii) The standards applicable of any provision of this code or other applicable implementing ordinance-; and - (iv) A proposed change to the St. Helens Zoning District Map that constitutes a spot zoning is prohibited.
-A proposed change to the St. Helens Comprehensive Plan Map that facilitates a spot zoning is prohibited.
+(1) Quasi-Judicial Amendments and Standards for Making Decisions.

+(a) A recommendation or a decision to approve, approve with conditions, or to deny an application for a quasi-judicial amendment shall be based on all of the following standards. (i) The applicable comprehensive plan policies and map designation; and that the change will not adversely affect the health, safety, and welfare of the community; and (ii) The applicable Oregon Statewide Planning Goals adopted under ORS implementing ordinance .; and

+Chapter 197, until acknowledgment of the comprehensive plan and ordinances; and (iii) The standards applicable of any provision of this code or other applicable

+(iv) A proposed change to the St. Helens Zoning District Map that constitutes a spot zoning shall not be allowed.
+A proposed change to the St. Helens Comprehensive Plan Map that facilitates a spot zoning shall not be allowed.